guill-mr/Book_of_Why/README.md

 Disclaimer: The simulations were created to be "played" with.
-They are not intended to be just run in the current state.
+They are not intended to be just run in the current state (with the exception of the Monty Hall sim).
 For them to be interesting, it is important to tweak and see how the estimates change.